Review: The North Face Activist FUTURELIGHT™

 Fit & Comfort

-My first hike with the Activist was a 20km loop on Table Mountain that consisted of a mix of soft, wet mud, steep rock, and varying rocky and sandy trails.
-Straight out of the box the shoes were comfortable and I completed the hike with no sign of blisters.
+My first hike with the Activist was a 20km loop on Table Mountain that included soft, wet mud, steep rock, and mixed rocky and sandy trails.
+Straight out of the box, the shoes were comfortable, and I completed the hike with no signs of blisters.

 The shoe has a medium volume, offering a comfortable fit for a wide range of feet.
-Even with my wide forefoot I didn’t feel overly restricted.
+Even with my wide forefoot, I didn’t feel restricted.

 It has no practical value, but I really like the red insoles!

-There are additional lace holes at the top of the shoe, like the ones found on running shoes, allowing for additional lacing that really locks one’s heel in place which is great when walking up steep terrain.
+There are additional lace holes at the top of the shoe — similar to those on running shoes — allowing for a more locked-in lacing configuration that helps secure the heel on steep terrain.

 Support

-Good arch support and a stiffer-than-usual ride under foot makes for a very confident hiking experience.
-It does a great job of protecting against sharp stones and soaks up a lot of the effort of walking on uneven terrain, making for less tired feet at the end of the day.
+Good arch support and a stiffer-than-usual midsole make for a confident hiking experience.
+The Activist does a great job protecting against sharp stones while absorbing impact on uneven terrain, resulting in less fatigue at the end of the day.

 Grip

-The North Face has used a slightly softer, stickier rubber compound on the Activist which makes for great grip in wet and dry conditions.
-The tread is oriented in such a way to offer great traction for ascent and braking, but when walking in slippery, off-camber conditions, I needed to pay more attention to maintaining sideways traction.
+The North Face has used a softer, stickier rubber compound on the Activist, providing excellent grip in both wet and dry conditions.
+The tread pattern enhances traction during ascent and braking, although on off-camber, slippery terrain, I had to pay more attention to maintaining sideways traction.

 Breathability